Alghuti-Portfolio/DuBBaPP/README.md

 CapStone Project @ Rice University's FinTech Program

 This project uses Google Cloud Services.
-Pydub library is used to pull the audio from the video clip below and save it as a wav.
+Pydub library is used to pull the audio from the video clip below and saves it as a wav.
 The app also uploads the audio file in a tmp folder (see below) so that it can be used with the text-to-speech api - named speech-to-text client.

 **Screen Shot of tmp folder created in the Cloud Storage Accound**
 ![Screen Shot 2022-04-08 at 1 19 36 PM](https://user-images.githubusercontent.com/103196346/162516521-ef77684e-b8f3-4f27-8ba5-91b57512e13a.png)